Nkechi-Christabel/User-Api/README.md

 ## Lessons Learned
 Oh, I learnt a lot on this one as I'm just starting to learn Backend programming and i was able to create an Api using the Technologies above.
-I'm super proud and excited to keep learning and creating/building more stuff.
+I learnt node.js, mongoDB, mongoose, express, express router, MVC structure, etc. I'm super proud and excited to keep learning and creating/building more stuff.